 On a thigh — which I believe is the best way to go — you’ll find moist meat that falls from the bone at the slightest tug and provides a taste that is less intense than the crust, but no less flavorful.

 Seriously, friends, eating this bird is a plunge into fried-chicken rapture.

 Should there be a chicken frowner in your party, not to worry.
-The fried fish sold from Bobop’s short cafeteria is sweet and tender, enveloped in judiciously seasoned crust.
+The fried fish sold from Bobop’s short cafeteria is sweet and tender, enveloped in crisp, brightly seasoned crust.
 Or have some pork chops.
 They’re not as luxurious as the chicken, nor as ethereal as the fish, but they too are enveloped in a seasoned coat that would make cardboard taste wonderful.
 They’re fairly thin chops, but succulent enough to make you want to eat every bit that isn’t bone.

 Side dishes vary from perfunctory (green beans, yellow rice); to good (slightly lumpy mashed potatoes; apple cobbler with al dente fruit and what could pass as lard-crust pastry) to spectacular (sweet potato casserole under a thick, dark blanket of of well-cooked nutmeats; and creamy, crisp-edge potato wedges).

 Bobop food is secured from a counter at the back of a room that is mostly devoted to typical convenience-store groceries and sundries, and it adjoins another counter where you can buy a Blimpie sub.
 Dining facilities are minimal — 5 Formica-topped tables in a little mirrored alcove at the side of the store — and all food is presented in Styrofoam take-away containers.

 Thanks to tipsters Peg Tribert, Whitney Williams, and Christy Kraeuter for leading me here.